-In December 2018, the Company entered into an amendment to a non-cancellable cloud hosting capacity agreement, effective January 2019, for a total purchase commitment of \$60.0 million payable over the three years following the date of the agreement.
+In April 2021, the Company entered into an amendment to a non-cancellable cloud hosting capacity agreement, effective April 1, 2021, for a total purchase commitment of \$260.0 million payable over the five years following the date of the agreement.
 In December 2019, the Company entered into an amendment to a non-cancellable cloud hosting capacity agreement with a different vendor for a total purchase commitment of \$100.0 million payable over the four years following the effective date of the agreement.
-In April 2020, the Company entered into a non-cancellable cloud hosting capacity agreement with a new vendor, effective April 2020, for a total purchase commitment of \$4.2 million payable over the three years following the date of the agreement.
-The table below reflects these commitments on an annualized basis, however, the timing for payments may vary depending on services used.
-Furthermore, actual payments under these capacity commitments may be higher than the total minimum depending on services used.
+Actual timing may vary depending on services used and total payments under these capacity commitments may be higher than the total minimum depending on services used.